Extending ct.js' events with injections

 resload.js– called once after all the resources were loaded.

-types.js– here you can place your own Types.
+templates.js– here you can place your own Templates.

 styles.js– here you can place your own drawing styles.